djhutchie/DS18B20-temperature/README.md

 ## Wiring

 ```
-pinouts can be found on the web
+pinouts for the sensor can be found on the web

+pi pins
-    pin 1 - 3.3v
+    rpi pin 1 - 3.3v
-    pin 6 - GND
+    rpi pin 6 - GND
-    pin 7 - Data 1 wire interface (dallas)
+    rpi pin 7 - Data 1 wire interface (dallas)
 ```

 ## Enable the One-Wire Interface